marek-mikula/hirable-api/docs/standards/architecture/repositories.md

 - `store` - Stores a new model
 - `index` - Lists all models, no pagination
-- `list` - Lists all models for list views with pagination, searching, etc.
 - `update` - Updates existing model
 - `delete` - Deletes existing model
 - `find` - Finds single model by given ID